 Mycoplasma (Ureaplasma), Chlamydia & UTI-like symptoms

-Typically, up to 90% of all UTIs are caused by bacteria that ascended from the lower gut (for example, E.coli bacteria) toward the urethra.
+Typically, up to 90% of all UTIs are caused by bacteria that ascend from the lower gut (for example, E.coli bacteria) toward the urethra.
 While residing in your gut, these bacteria are helpful but could cause trouble if they reach your bladder.

-- Here is how to know if it’s a time to check for bacteria and yeast that could be originating in your vagina and causing UTI-like symptoms:
+- Here is how to know if it’s time to check for bacteria and yeast that could be originating in your vagina and causing UTI-like symptoms:

 - You might have unusual vaginal discharge and pain during sex.